sgoldenlab/simba/docs/Tutorial_DLC.md

 2. Enter the video format in `Video type` entry box (eg: mp4, avi). *Do **not** put any " . " dot in the entrybox (eg: .mp4, .flv, .avi, etc.)*

-3. Click on `Multi Videos Analysis`
+3. Click on `Multi Videos Analysis`.

 ### Step 11: Plot Video Graph

-1. Click on `Browse File` to select the video
+1. Click on `Browse File` to select the video.

-2. Click on `Plot Results`
+2. Click on `Plot Results` .

 ### Step 12: Create Video
 This step is to generate the video with labelled tracking points.

-1. Click on `Browse File to select the video
+1. Click on `Browse File` to select the video.

 2. You can choose to save the frames with tracking points of the video by checking the `Save Frames` checkbox.
 This will result in a longer waiting time for this process.

-3. Click on `Create Video`
+3. Click on `Create Video`.

 ## Part 3: Improve the Model
 There are two ways that you can improve the current model.

-1. To extract more frames to train the model
+1. To extract more frames to train the model.

 2. To correct the tracking points of the existing frames.